-- Remove screws securing breather cover to crankcase. - Using a pry tool, carefully remove cover and breather filter.
-Use care not to damage sealing surfaces.
-If cover is warped, replacement is required.
+- Remove screws securing breather cover to crankcase. - Carefully remove cover and breather filter.
 Make sure drain back hole is not plugged or restricted.

 Remove Connecting Rods with Pistons and Rings

 NOTE: If a carbon ridge is present at top of either cylinder bore, use a ridge reamer tool to remove it before attempting to remove piston.